openbase/bco.website/www/developer/addon/bco-persistence.md

 ## How to query influx db.

-InfluxDB 2.0 uses Flux as functional data scripting language.
+InfluxDB 2.0 uses Flux as a functional data scripting language.
 A good guide how to get started with Flux is provided by https://v2.docs.influxdata.com/v2.0/query-data/get-started/.

 ## How to create a grafana widget monitoring the current power history